HomeDing/homeding.github.io/boards/esp32c3/index.md

 ## CAN bus Support

+The CAN bus interface and protocol also known as Two-Wire Automotive Interface (TWAI) is very popular in automotive domain.
+The ESP32C3 chip supports the CAN bus with some restrictions by using an external transiver.

-available but never tested with HomeDing library.
+This interface was not yet tested with HomeDing library.

 ## Bluetooth LE